Dinosaurs… with sharp teeth!

 he problem is: I’m old.
 And so are you.
 And so is KISS.
 Pondering the 20th studio album of a band 38 years old is a daunting task when we’ve come so far together, across mountains of metal and deserts of disco; through the shadow of The Elder, borne on a cross of Crazy Nights; weighing it against the arc of history, measuring it against the panties of paradise…

-Can these musical dinosaurs amble across the sands of time to deliver a bodyblow to the young and young at heart?
-Can there be any twinkly magic left to move us, as their youthful albums did, when WE were also youthful?
+The second full album with this latest lineup – Paul Stanley, Gene Simmons, Tommy Thayer, Eric Singer – can these musical dinosaurs amble across the sands of time to deliver a bodyblow to the young and young at heart?
+Can there be any twinkly magic left to move us, as past lineups on youthful albums did, when WE were also youthful?

 Like I said: it’s hard to judge.
 But judge we must.
 This 47th overall album from KISS (including Solos, Compilations, Live) is a loosed pack of wild dogs; a crisp, bombastic production of solid, thunderous rock and roll.
 Producer Paul Stanley (and co-producer Greg Collins) tracked the album on analog for a thicker bite, and they’ve chosen the song list judiciously, as there seem to be no throwaway tracks.
 The KISS LOONIES (the Paul-Gene-Ace-Peter brigade) will never admit it, but Monster is more consistent than Dynasty, Unmasked, Animalize or even Love Gun.
 Not many bands are purveying this style of old-school rock anymore and this album holds up mightily against KISS contemporaries Buckcherry, Aerosmith, The Darkness, AC/DC, et al.